AlGepe/OmniCalcs/SEO/FinalGrade/New_FinalGrade.md

 In the worst cases you might have to decided if you'd rather have great knowledge and average grade or amazing grade and sub-par knowledge.
 In general we would recommend aiming for knowledge but you are probably the best judge of your situation, if you unfortunately happen to encounter it.

+## I finished my exam, I got my final grade, now what?

+If you are using this calculator you probably haven't done your exams yet...
+But at some point you'll be done with them and you will have to stop asking "_what grade do I need on my final?_" and start asking "_and now what?_".
+If you have finished one of the many years in your studies, enjoy a well deserved break and clear your head from the stressful exam period.
+However,  if you have just finished high school, college or maybe completed all your university studies, you are far from done.

+The next steps to take are very important in deciding your future, and the most likely thing you would have to (or at least want to) is apply either for your next stage in your education or for a job.
+For either of them it's important to know how to show your capabilities, interests and knowledge to those who haven't met you yet.
+A good CV, a well crafted motivational letter and not giving up are some things that will help you succeed getting that position you aim for.

+Here at Omni we cannot write your motivational letter or polish your CV, but still we would like to offer as much help as we can.
+As we have discussed, your grades are the typical way to prove your knowledge, but not all places use the same grading system.
+Fear not, because here is where our Omnicalculators can prove very helpful for you.

+For starters you can calculate your <portal cid=1322>High School GPA</portal> or your <portal cid=1318>College GPA calculators</portal>.
+This can be very important if you're applying for a position abroad, since GPA is the _de facto_ international standard for grades.
+What's more, some colleges have their own way to re-evaluate your grades; generally using a weighted average.
+Here we can offer you the help of our <portal cid=264>weighted average calculator</portal> to make this process as easy as it can be.

 ## Final exam and anxiety, how to balance now and then sensibly

 One of the biggest problems associated with final exams is anxiety / stress.
 As we have mentioned before, getting good grades can be crucial at some points in life.
 Add to this that exams grow in importances as we get older and we barely face any final exam in our maturity, and that's a recipe for real anxiety problems.